 Nurse Quality

-The final category we analyzed was nursing, ended up being this nursing home's weakest area.
-We gave this facility a grade of D in that area.
-This really is one of the couple of dings on an otherwise impressive report card.
-Our nursing grade assesses the facility's nurse staffing levels.
-We look at both the levels of skill of those nurses and the quantity of hours spent with patients.
-This place averaged only 0.3 hours of nursing care per patient per day.
+The final category we scored is nursing, which ended up being this facility's weakest area.
+We awarded this nursing home a grade of D in that category.
+When determining our nursing grades, we analyze both staffing levels and the levels of licensure of those nurses.
+This facility offered just 0.3 hours of nursing care per resident on a daily basis.
 Lastly, we also looked at some nursing quality-based metrics in determining our nursing ratings.
-This facility fared well in the area of minimizing its residents' major falls and pressure ulcers.
-We consider these metrics to be reliable measures of the quality of nursing care.
+This place fared well when it comes to minimizing its residents' pressure ulcers and major falls.

 Rating Over Time